A Brief History of Silwan

 The Central Lane

 The people of Silwan divided their town geographically by the upper lane, the central lane, and the lower lane.
 In 1882 the Jews of Yemen immigrated to the Palestinian territories amid calls from the Zionist movement that invited Jews from around the world to immigrate to Palestine.
 After Western Jews refused to receive the easterners in their communities, the people of Silwan greeted them in 1884 and invited them to live in the middle lane of their neighborhood.
-Jews lived with the people of Silwanfor many years with stability and happiness until 1936, Yemen Jews sent messages of thanks and gratitude to the people of Silwan on the years they lived together.
+Jews lived with the people of Silwan for many years with stability and happiness until 1936, Yemeni Jews sent messages of thanks and gratitude to the people of Silwan for the years they lived together.

 Changing Names of Areas and Streets from Arabic to Hebrew

 Israeli municipality has worked to change the names of streets and areas, particularly in the Old City of Jerusalem and of some of its surrounding towns where settlements are built.
 The purpose of such measures is to change the reality of the places and distort history and facts.
 This attack of name changing is concentrated in Silwan in particular.
 They have changed the names of streets and alleys in the western town into Hebrew to change the facts and to legitimize the occupation.
 For instance, they had changed the name of “Wadi Hilweh” to the Hebrew name “Ma’lot Eir David”, “Bustan Valley” has also been changed to “GanHamelach” meaning the King’s Garden, Wadi Hilweh region has been named “David City” and Mughrabi Gate Square has been changed to “Givati Parking”.